 For instance, someone with a family history of breast and/or ovarian cancer might be offered a BRCA gene test.
 This looks for changes in the BCRA1 and BRCA2 genes which can increase the risk of those cancers.

-Tests like these can't prevent a disease, but they can arm you with the information and knowledge, and the power to make decisions about what lifestyle or medical changes you might make.
+Tests such as genetic methylation tests can't prevent a disease, but they can arm you with the information and knowledge, and the power to make decisions about what lifestyle or medical changes you might make.
 DNA testing is now a vital tool in diagnosing health conditions - and it can also guide healthcare professionals in knowing what medicine or treatments are right for you.

 But information from tests can now do much more than inform on the really big health decisions - it can bring huge benefits to everyday life.
 It can help you understand your own unique genetic make up, and empower you to make lifestyle changes based on those needs, whether that's boosting your Vitamin A levels to protect your eye health, or cutting back a bit on the daily coffees to adapt to an enhanced sensitivity to caffeine.